 Because it’s time to clean out your computer.

-I never remember to do this until my computer decides to throw a tantrum, which it did yesterday, twice, in a meeting. /facepalm
+I never remember to do this until my computer decides to throw a tantrum.
+Which it does if I haven’t taken care of it.
+Yay?

-I’m just glad it was with my team and not when I was trying to act all super professional and impress a client.
+It is the worst when I am trying to act super professional and impress a client.
 I think that may have caused me a minor meltdown of my own.

 How do you dust a computer?

-You’ve probably noticed anywhere you have a tangle of cords you also have more dust than anywhere else right?
+You’ve probably noticed anywhere you have a tangle of cords, you also have more dust than anywhere else, right?
 The electrons providing all that wonderful electricity love to build a negative charge.
 This negative charge attracts positively charged dust particles.
-These dust particles are very social and work together, inside of your computer to create a colony of dust bunnies whose main hobby is knitting your heat sink a cozy little sweater.
+These dust particles are very social and work together inside of your computer to create a colony of dust bunnies whose main hobby is knitting your heat sink into a cozy little sweater.

 Static electricity is also why you use compressed air and not your vacuum to clean out the inside of your computer.
 You don’t want to create a spark near your exposed circuitry.